junxit/us-congress-bills-111/bill.md

     - **(F)** a description of any shortfall in United States financial, physical, technical, or human resources that hinder the effective use and monitoring of such funds;
     - **(G)** a description of any negative impact, including the absorptive capacity of the region for which the resources are intended, of United States bilateral or multilateral assistance and recommendations for modification of funding, if any;
     - **(H)** any incidents or reports of waste, fraud, and abuse of expenditures under this section;
-    - **(I)** the amount of funds appropriated pursuant to subsection (a) that were used during the reporting period for administrative expenses or for audits and program reviews pursuant to the authority under subsection (h); andsubsection (h);
+    - **(I)** the amount of funds appropriated pursuant to subsection (a) that were used during the reporting period for administrative expenses or for audits and program reviews pursuant to the authority under subsection (h);
-    - **(J)** a description of the expenditures made from any Chief of Mission Fund established pursuant to subsection (h)(3) during the period covered by the report, the purposes for which such expenditures were made, and a list of the recipients of any expenditures from the Chief of Mission Fund in excess of $10,000.; and
+    - **(J)** a description of the expenditures made from any Chief of Mission Fund established pursuant to subsection (h)(3) during the period covered by the report, the purposes for which such expenditures were made, and a list of the recipients of any expenditures from the Chief of Mission Fund in excess of $10,000; and
     - **(K)** an accounting of assistance provided to Pakistan under this Act, broken down into the categories set forth in subsection (j)(8).
 - **(l)** *Government Accountability Office Report* Not later than one year after the submission of the Pakistan Assistance Strategy Report under subsection (j), and annually thereafter, the Comptroller General of the United States shall submit to the appropriate congressional committees a report that contains—
   - **(1)** a review of, and comments addressing, the Pakistan Assistance Strategy Report; and